KimFarida/HNG-Stage-2/README.md

 For detailed information on each endpoint, please refer to the API Documentation.

 ### Swagger UI
 You can also interact with this API using Swagger UI, which provides a user-friendly interface for exploring and testing the API endpoints.
-To access Swagger UI, follow the [Swagger UI Documentation][Reference].
+To access Swagger UI, follow the [Swagger UI Documentation][].

 ### Sample Usage
 Sample API interactions and usage examples are provided in the API Documentation.